sghaskell/maps-plus/README.md

 Drilldown is disabled by default.
 Enable it in the main **Map** section of the format menu.
 Simply **double-click** on a marker to activate the drilldown behavior.

 ### Layer Controls
 Group marker/icon styles into their own layer.
 A layer control widget (enabled by default, but optionally hidden) is presented in the upper right hand corner that displays a legend for each icon class with a check-box to toggle visibility of the markers on the map.
-This control works for both clustered and single value visualizations.
+This control works for both clustered and stand-alone markers.

-Specify ``layerGroup`` via SPL for filtering markers via layer controls.
+Specify groups with the ``layerGroup`` field to filter markers via layer controls.
 The default behavior is to group by icon.
 If you have the same icon with different colors, the ``layerGroup`` field allows you to split them into their own group for filtering.

 #### Available Fields
 ##### layerDescription
 Add description text next to each icon in the layer control legend.

 ##### layerGroup
 Specify unique group that markers belong to.
-[See Issue 13 for details](https://github.com/sghaskell/Clustered-Single-Value-Map-Visualization/issues/13)

 ### Cluster Groups
 By default, the visualization renders all markers into a single cluster group.
 Override this behavior using the ``clusterGroup`` SPL field.
+Refer to the `Multi-Cluster Groups` dashboard example in the app for details.

 ### Overlays
 Add custom overlays to the map.
 The first release implements a KML or KMZ overlay feature.
 If you have existing KML/KMZ files that define features (polyline, polygons, whatever) you can now leverage them to overlay these features on the map.